 - I know, Kale is the food bloggiest thing ever.
 It wasn’t me!
 Our nutritionist suggested it, so we gave it a try!
 When the kids didn’t absolutely refuse to drink it, it became part of our regular recipe.
 Don’t have Kale?
 Substitute spinach.
 It’s less trendy, but every bit as good for you.

 - So, why did I mention the tamper?
 Because this always happens to me:

 - That’s a block of frozen berries, yogurt on top.
 Sitting way above the liquid that’s blending.
-I should put the berries in first, then the liquid…but I always forget that part, and have to mash it down to get it to work.
+I should put the berries in first, then the liquid.
+I always forget that part and have to mash it down with the tamper to get it to work.

 What do you think?

 Questions?
 Other ideas?
 Leave them in the comments section below.

 Enjoyed this post?
 Want to help out DadCooksDinner?
 Subscribe to DadCooksDinner via eMail or RSS reader, recommend DadCooksDinner to your friends, and buy something from Amazon.com through the links on this site.
 Thank you.